FusionAuth/terraform-provider-fusionauth/docs/resources/idp_external_jwt.md

 ## Argument Reference

+* `idp_id` - (Optional) The ID to use for the new identity provider.
+If not specified a secure random UUID will be generated.
 * `application_configuration` - (Optional) The configuration for each Application that the identity provider is enabled for.
     - `application_id` - (Optional) ID of the Application to apply this configuration to.
     - `create_registration` - (Optional) Determines if a UserRegistration is created for the User automatically or not.
 If a user doesn’t exist in FusionAuth and logs in through an identity provider, this boolean controls whether or not FusionAuth creates a registration for the User in the Application they are logging into.